vron7/Aha-s/README.md

 ```
 ---
 **constructor function**
--Constructor is a funtion that is invoked using keyword **new**
+*Constructor is a function that is invoked using keyword **new**
--Use to create similar object
+*Use it to create multiple similar object
+*It returns an object
+*Returned object share the same prototype which comes from constructor function

 ```js
 function Greeting(name) {